I Love You's

-"I Love You's" is a song by American singer Hailee Steinfeld, released on March 26, 2020, by Republic Records.
-The song samples "No More I Love You's" by Annie Lennox, thus David Freeman and Joseph Hughes are credited as songwriters.
-The song was produced by David Stewart (not to be confused with the Eurythmics' Dave Stewart) and serves as the second single from Steinfeld's second EP Half Written Story (2020).
+"I Love You's" is a song by American singer Hailee Steinfeld, released on March 26, 2020, through Republic Records.
+The track serves as the second single from Steinfeld's second EP Half Written Story (2020).
+The song, a pop record, samples "No More I Love You's" by Annie Lennox, thus David Freeman and Joseph Hughes are credited as songwriters.
+The song was also written by Jessica Agombar, Sarah "Griff" Griffiths, and its producer, David Stewart (not to be confused with Dave Stewart of Lennox's former music group Eurythmics).

+Upon its release, the single charted at number 48 on the Billboard Digital Song Sales in the United States and number 37 on Radiomonitor's Australia Airplay chart, and peaked at number 14 on the Official Aotearoa Music Charts in New Zealand.
+To promote the song, a lyric video directed by Katia Temkin was released on the same day as the single, and a music video directed by Steinfeld herself, alongside Sarah McColgan, was released on the 31st of March, 2020, The song was also performed on The Tonight Show Starring Jimmy Fallon on the 1st of May, 2020.

 Background

 Steinfeld released an album cover, as well as dropping the name for the song on Instagram on March 24, 2020, with the caption "i love you's • march 26th".
 According to Rolling Stone, the song was inspired by Annie Lennox's "No More 'I Love You's" (1995).
-"Steinfeld spoke to EW about what inspired the song:
+Steinfeld spoke to EW about what inspired the song:

 Composition

 The song features "floaty synths" and "peppy beats".
 Lyrically, it is about self-love and hope and is composed in the key of E♭major with a tempo of 107 beats per minute.